salrashid123/gcp_tokendistributor/gcloud_setup/README.md

 ## Allow inbound connections from outside to the tokenserver's port
 ##  Note, i allowed all internet access ($allowedclientsubnet).
 In reality, you probably just need the IP range any token client will connect from
+## eg, the static ip addresses allocated to each tokenclient

 gcloud compute  firewall-rules create allow-inbound-token-requests --allow=tcp:50051 --network=tsnetwork  --source-ranges=$allowedclientsubnet  --target-tags=tokenserver --project $ts_project_id

 ## Create a NAT IP address for egress traffic from the tokenserver to internet.
 This isn't used in the default configuration